‘Days Of Our Lives’ Spoilers: Ben & Will Face Off, Ciara’s Life Is At Stake

 Days of our Lives spoilers reveal that mid-week is going to be huge.
 Fans are going to get a big dose of drama from all angles, and Ben Weston will be heavily involved.

 According to Soap Hub, Days of our Lives viewers can expect to see Ben Weston (Robert Scott Wilson) all over town this week.
 It all starts with Ben’s release.
 When news hits Salem that Ben has officially been released from the mental institution he’s been in, everyone will be on edge.
-Hope Brady (Kristian Alfonso) will be very upset about the release, and it will led her to confront Dr. Marlena Evans (Deidre Hall) about why she didn’t try harder to keep him locked up.
+Hope Brady (Kristian Alfonso) will be very upset about the release, and it will lead her to confront Dr. Marlena Evans (Deidre Hall) about why she didn’t try harder to keep him locked up.

-Marlena will likely give her usual psychiatrist-like answer, and try to calm Hope’s nerves.
+Marlena will likely give her usual psychiatrist-like answer and try to calm Hope’s nerves.
 Meanwhile, Ben will begin to roam around Salem.
 One of his first stops will be to see Will Horton (Chandler Massey).
 As Days of our Lives fans will remember, Ben and Will have a complicated history together.
 They were once good friends, but after Ben snapped and became the necktie killer, he actually murdered Will, who was later resurrected by Dr. Rolf’s serum.

 After Will returned to Salem he couldn’t remember anything about his former life.
 So, his mother Sami Brady (Alison Sweeney) decided to take drastic measures to try to restore Will’s memory.
 She got Ben out of the hospital and forced him to recreate Will’s murder in hopes that the trauma would jar something loose inside her son’s mind.
 However, her plan backfired.
 Will didn’t remember anything, and he became very upset with Sami for subjecting him to such a terrible ordeal.